Borda/GH-app-bot/bot_redis_workers/README.md

 The bot processes tasks in phases: handling new events, starting jobs (using Lightning Jobs as placeholders), waiting for job completion, and processing results to report back to GitHub.

 The code is written in Python and uses `gidgethub[aiohttp]` for webhook handling, `redis-py` for queuing, and other minimal dependencies.
-Placeholders are included for Lightning Job (litJob) logic—replace these with your actual implementation from the original `py_bot`.

 ## Features